MYT Netherlands Parent B.V. (NYSE:MYTE) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of MYT Netherlands Parent B.V.
-(NYSE:MYTE) from a hold rating to a buy rating in a report issued on Thursday, Zacks.com reports.
-They currently have $35.00 target price on the stock.
+MYT Netherlands Parent B.V.
+(NYSE:MYTE) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report issued on Thursday, Zacks.com reports.
+The brokerage presently has a $35.00 target price on the stock.
+Zacks Investment Research‘s target price points to a potential upside of 21.87% from the stock’s current price.

 According to Zacks, “MYT Netherlands Parent B.V. is a luxury fashion e-commerce retailers.
 The company offer ready-to-wear, shoes, bags and accessories for women, men and kids.
 It focuses on true luxury with designer brands such as Bottega Veneta, Burberry, Dolce & Gabbana, Fendi, Gucci, LOEWE, Loro Piana, Moncler, Prada, Saint Laurent, Valentino and many more.
 The company involved on high-end luxury shoppers, exclusive product and content offerings.
 MYT Netherlands Parent B.V. is based in MUNICH. “

 MYT Netherlands Parent B.V.
-(NYSE:MYTE) last announced its quarterly earnings results on Tuesday, May 18th.
-The company reported ($0.52) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.54) by $0.02.
-The company had revenue of $198.63 million during the quarter, compared to analysts’ expectations of $183.06 million.
-As a group, sell-side analysts predict that MYT Netherlands Parent B.V. will post 0.21 earnings per share for the current fiscal year.
+(NYSE:MYTE) last posted its earnings results on Tuesday, May 18th.
+The company reported ($0.52) EPS for the quarter, topping analysts’ consensus estimates of ($0.54) by $0.02.
+The firm had revenue of $198.63 million for the quarter, compared to analyst estimates of $183.06 million.
+As a group, equities research analysts anticipate that MYT Netherlands Parent B.V. will post 0.21 earnings per share for the current year.

-Several institutional investors have recently modified their holdings of the company.
-Edmond DE Rothschild Holding S.A. acquired a new position in shares of MYT Netherlands Parent B.V. during the first quarter worth about $141,000.
-Royal Bank of Canada acquired a new position in shares of MYT Netherlands Parent B.V. during the first quarter worth about $157,000.
-Janney Capital Management LLC acquired a new position in MYT Netherlands Parent B.V. during the first quarter worth about $393,000.
-Virtu Financial LLC acquired a new position in MYT Netherlands Parent B.V. during the first quarter worth about $400,000.
-Finally, Morgan Stanley acquired a new position in MYT Netherlands Parent B.V. during the first quarter worth about $428,000.
-Institutional investors and hedge funds own 49.86% of the company’s stock.
+A number of hedge funds have recently added to or reduced their stakes in the business.
+Edmond DE Rothschild Holding S.A. bought a new position in shares of MYT Netherlands Parent B.V. during the first quarter worth about $141,000.
+Royal Bank of Canada bought a new position in shares of MYT Netherlands Parent B.V. during the first quarter worth about $157,000.
+Janney Capital Management LLC bought a new position in shares of MYT Netherlands Parent B.V. during the first quarter worth about $393,000.
+Virtu Financial LLC bought a new position in shares of MYT Netherlands Parent B.V. during the first quarter worth about $400,000.
+Finally, Morgan Stanley bought a new position in shares of MYT Netherlands Parent B.V. during the first quarter worth about $428,000.
+Hedge funds and other institutional investors own 49.86% of the company’s stock.

 MYT Netherlands Parent B.V., through its subsidiary, Mytheresa Group GmbH, operates a luxury e-commerce platform for the fashion consumers worldwide.
 The company sells clothes, bags, shoes, accessories, and fine jewelry through online operations and retail stores.
 It serves high income luxury consumers.